gathering/templating/readme.md

 # Templating Service

-THIS HAS NOT BEEN TESTED VERY MUCH, YET :) #alpha/beta/something

 This is a new version of our templating engine!

+Originally developed by [@KristianLyng](https://github.com/KristianLyng), later slightly rewritten by [@Foxboron](https://github.com/Foxboron).

+Old source can still be found here: [gondul/templating](https://github.com/gathering/gondul/commits/master/templating/templating.py)

+## Caveats

-There's one weird thing, to be a bit backwards compatible the last two items of a path will be used as the objects name.
+There's one weird thing.
+To be a bit backwards compatible the last two items of a path will be used as the objects name.

 This however opens up for possible name collisions from files and http api data.